 At 31 December 2014, the members of the Management Board owned in accordance with their direct and indirect ownerships totally 1.15% of AS Harju Elekter shares (AR Note 23).

 More specific information about the education and career of the members of the management and supervisory boards, as well as their membership in the management bodies of companies and their shareholdings, have been published on the home page of the company at www.harjuelekter.ee.

 Additional management bodies and special committees

 According to the decision of the general meeting of the shareholders (3.5.2012) the audits of AS Harju Elekter for the years 2012–2014 are carried out by KPMG Baltics OÜ.
-Audits in subsidiaries outside of Estonia are carried out by Baltijos Auditas UAB in Lithuania, KPMG Oy in Finland and Allians Revision & Redovisning AB in Sweden.
+Audits in subsidiaries outside of Estonia are carried out by KPMG Baltics UAB (2013: Baltijos Auditas UAB) in Lithuania and KPMG Oy in Finland.
+In 2014, there was no need to conduct an audit in Swedish subsidiary; in 2013 the audit are carried out by Allians Revision & Redovisning AB.